The National Council and the EU

 The EU Main Committee

 The EU Main Committee deals with changes in primary law, i.e. treaties such as the Treaty of Lisbon or treaties concerning the enlargement of the EU, and items on the agenda of the European Council.
-It is composed of 21 members and is chaired by the President of the National Council.
+The Committee is composed of 21 members and is chaired by the President of the National Council.

 For deliberations on all other questions within the scope of the rights of participation in the legislative process of the EU the Main Committee elects a Standing Sub-Committee on matters of the European Union.
 In individual cases the Main Committee may, however, decide to re-assume responsibilities entrusted to the Sub-Committee.